 Office 2010 is the latest version of Microsoft’s Office suite of products for the PC, which consists of a number of productivity applications.
 The most popular applications in the Office suite are Word, Excel, PowerPoint, and Access.
 Office 2011 is the latest version of Microsoft’s Office suite of products for the Mac.
-This LIS training document is meant to help point you to the training resources that are offered.
-Contact the Technology Help Desk at x1000 or email@example.com with questions.
+This ITS training document is meant to help point you to the training resources that are offered.
+Contact the Technology Help Desk at x1000 or [email protected] with questions.

 Office 2010 continues the implementation of the ribbon interface across the suite of applications.
 In addition, the File menu has returned and includes what Microsoft calls “backstage view”.